rsdoiel/antenna/pacific.md

 date: 2025-05-14, from: University of Hawaiʻi News

 <p>University of <span aria-label="Hawaii">Hawaiʻi</span> campuses across the state are celebrating its graduates this spring.</p>
-The post <a href="https://www.hawaii.edu/news/2025/05/13/photos-spring-2025-uh-grads/">Photos: Congratulations spring 2025 UH grads!</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.
+The post <a href="https://www.hawaii.edu/news/2025/05/13/photos-spring-2025-uh-grads/">Photos: Congratulations spring 2025 <abbr>UH</abbr> grads!</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>